ISISComputingGroup/ibex_developers_manual/Maven-and-Tycho.md

 ### A Maven project ###

-Maven is very pick about how a project is laid out, it requires the various directories to name and positioned correctly.
+Maven is very picky about how a project is laid out, it requires the various directories to be named and positioned correctly.
 Luckily, most IDEs will take care of this for us.

 The layout is as follows: